 GovGuam spending in construction and equipment slides

-The decline in the Guam economy in 2018 reflected decreases in the government of Guam spending and private fixed investments that were partly offset by growth in tourism, the report states.
+The decline in 2018 reflected decreases in the government of Guam spending and private fixed investments that were partly offset by growth in tourism, the report states.

 Federal government spending increased from $1.67 billion in 2017 to $1.68 billion in 2018 on Guam.
 GovGuam spending dipped from $1.15 billion in 2017 to $1.13 billion in 2018.

-Private fixed investment decreased 0.9 percent, reflecting a continued decline in business spending on construction.
+Private fixed investment decreased by 0.9%, reflecting a continued decline in business spending on construction.
 Although overall construction employment grew in 2018, much of this employment was related to the Department of Defense construction, the report states.

 In the private sector, a number of major projects were delayed, the report states.